HeroRickyGAMES/HeroRickyGAMES/README.md

 I'm currently studying Software Engineering at Anhanguera!

-Among all this in my history, there is no shortage of commits and lots of lines of code!
+Among all this in my history, there is no shortage of commits and lots of millions lines of code!